gbeans97/cv/README.md

 # CV
 This is my awesome CV.
-It is prefect.
+It is perfect.